fabiospampinato/monex/README.md

 # Monex

-Execute a script and restart it whenever it crashes or a watched file changes.
+Execute one or multiple scripts and restart them whenever they crash or a watched file changes.

 ## Features

-This is basically a lightweight alternative to [nodemon](https://github.com/remy/nodemon).
+This is basically a lightweight alternative to [nodemon](https://github.com/remy/nodemon) and [concurrently](https://github.com/kimmobrunfeldt/concurrently).

 - **Much simpler**: Compared to `nodemon` this library is much simpler, both in terms of APIs and implementation, while remaining for pretty much all use cases just as powerful.
+It can also execute multiple scripts just like `concurrently`.
 - **Much smaller**: Compared to `nodemon` this library has ~7x fewer dependencies (~100 fewer), and ~half of them, including the filesystem watcher, I maintain myself, and the other half are really good small dependencies I personally trust.
 - **Better watching**: Compared to `nodemon` this library uses [`watcher`](https://github.com/fabiospampinato/watcher) for watching the filesystem instead of [`chokidar`](https://github.com/paulmillr/chokidar), which among other things means this library doesn't rely on any native node modules _and_ can watch recursively under Windows natively.